Danvenrit/jegyzet-jegyzetek/_notes/infoemeltangol/The operating system and its main tasks.md

 	1. Web browsing: Accessing websites and online services through web browsers like Chrome, Firefox, or Safari.
 	2. Email clients: Using email client applications like Microsoft Outlook or Mozilla Thunderbird to send and receive emails.
 	3. File transfer protocols (FTP): Transferring files between local and remote systems using FTP clients such as FileZilla or WinSCP.
-	4. Remote Desktop Protocol (RDP): Accessing and controlling a remote computer or server using RDP clients like Remote Desktop Connection (Windows) or Remmina (Linux).
+	4. Remote Desktop Protocol (RDP): Accessing and controlling a remote computer or server using RDP clients like Remote Desktop Connection (Windows) or Remmina (Linux), anydesk.
 	5. Virtual Private Network (VPN): Establishing a secure connection to a private network over the internet using VPN clients like Cisco AnyConnect or OpenVPN.
 	6. Voice over IP (VoIP): Making voice or video calls over the internet using VoIP applications like Skype or Zoom.
 	7. Instant messaging: Communicating in real-time with others using instant messaging platforms such as Slack, Microsoft Teams, or WhatsApp.